 Even the best mini PCs are generally going to offer specs that are much lighter than the traditional PC or laptop.
 The advantage here is portability and price, and while that makes it very useful for a small segment of the population, it’s still a pretty niche audience.
 We’ll help you set your limitations by outlining the common specs below and help you understand if a mini PC is going to be the best choice for your home or office.

 Intel Core processors are the standard for most PCs for the desktop, and they continue to feature prominently on our best mini PCs list.
-An i3 processor represents entry level performance, while i5 is a heftier CPU that occupies the middle of the road and is appropriate for gaming and serious productivity.
-A few desktop PC models offer an i7: a serious piece of hardware that can usually run games at the highest settings and handle more serious software without loading and stuttering.
+An i3 processor represents entry-level performance, while an i5 is a heftier CPU that occupies the middle of the road and is more appropriate for gaming and serious productivity.
+A few desktop PC models offer an i7 processor – a serious piece of hardware that can usually run games at the highest settings and handle more serious software without long loading times and stuttering.

-Even the best mini PCs aren’t usually designed for serious gaming or running high end software, so the lack of serious graphical performance on mini PCs isn’t that big of a deal.
+Even the best mini PCs aren’t usually designed for serious gaming or running high-end software, so the lack of serious graphical performance on mini PCs isn’t that big of a deal.
 Almost all mini PCs are going to come with an integrated graphics card.
 On the downside, these GPUs aren’t very powerful and have to share RAM with the CPU.
-On the upside, graphics cards aren’t that important except for gaming, so the best mini PC won’t suffer too much from the absence of serious performance.
+On the upside, graphics cards aren’t that important unless you’re gaming or using specialist software, so the best mini PC won’t suffer too much from the absence of serious performance.

 Don’t get us wrong.
-Intel’s integrated graphics cards are okay for casual gaming, but these is an option if you’re a little more serious about gaming.
-AMD utilizes a technology called an APU that’s used in many mini PCs and split the difference between a discrete and an integrated graphics card.
-If you want the best mini PC for gaming, a pair of dual matched AMD chips is the best way to go.
+Intel’s integrated graphics cards are okay for casual gaming, but there is another option if you’re a little more serious about gaming.
+AMD utilizes a technology called an APU that’s used in many mini PCs that splits the difference between a discrete and an integrated graphics card.
+If you want the best mini PC for gaming, a pair of dual-matched AMD chips is the best way to go.

 In lieu of a traditional hard drive, many mini PCs utilize flash memory in place of a traditional SSD or HDD.
 That’s because these machines are built with the intention of saving most of your files and folders in the cloud.
 That said, they’re pretty easy to expand.
-A USB 3.0 or Thunderbolt 3 port can be used to connect an external drive, just as long as you don’t mind sacrificing some of the compact design that’s one of the best features of a mini PC.
+A USB 3.0 or Thunderbolt 3 port can be used to connect an external drive, just as long as you don’t mind sacrificing the compact form factor of your mini PC.

-Memory is equally as stripped down for the sake of keeping micro PCs at about 2.5-inch thickness.
-That said, most manufacturers are pretty good about making sure that the memory in their rigs are well balanced to the other hardware packed in.
-The models on our list actually cover a pretty wide variety in terms of RAM available.
-Models running on the Chrome operating system tend to be restricted to only two of four RAM, but the more beefy systems that run on Windows 10 can include up to 8 or even 16 GB.
+Memory is equally stripped down for the sake of keeping mini PCs at about 2.5 inches in thickness.
+That said, most manufacturers are pretty good about making sure that the memory in their rigs is well balanced with the other hardware packed in.
+The models on our list actually cover a pretty wide variety in terms of available RAM.
+Models running on the Chrome operating system tend to be restricted to only 2 – 4 GB RAM, but the more beefy systems that run on Windows 10 can include up to 8 or even 16 GB.

-In terms of the overall size, mini PCs can vary some.
-While most are small enough to be taken away from the desktop and in your pocket, the actual form factor can vary on.
-The differences between different models probably won’t be a deal for most users, but if you want a mini PC that can easily fit in your pocket, you should look for one with dimensions of roughly 5-inch by 2.5-inch dimensions.
+In terms of the overall size, mini PCs can vary somewhat.
+While most are small enough to be taken away from the desktop and even carried in your pocket, the actual form factor can vary.
+The differences between models probably won’t be a big deal for most users, but if you want a mini PC that can easily fit in your pocket, you should look for one roughly 5 x 2.5 inches in size.